Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 echo "export tuned_params"
 ```

-Edit /etc/tuned/realtime-variables.conf to add isolated_cores=1-31, 33-63: (in the case of 32pCores/64vCores CPU, exclude 0 and 32 as sibiling vCores for house keeping purpose)
+Edit /etc/tuned/realtime-variables.conf to add isolated_cores=1-31, 33-63: (in the case of 32pCores/64vCores CPU, exclude 0 and 32 as sibiling vCores for house keeping purpose).
+You need to change the core ID according to the number of CPU Cores in your server.

 ```shell
 isolated_cores=1-31,33-63